DarioStar999/dll-injector-made-whit-python/README.md

-This is an injection tool made in python to learn ctype and psutil. the tool was made to be in italian but i translated it in english using ai, i took the injection part from "Grey Hat Python".
+This is an injection tool made in python to learn ctype and psutil. the tool was made to be in italian but i translated it in english using ai.